-The Seminary is now offering commuter housing through the Spring Hill Suites Ontario Airport.
+Commuter housing is resourced through the Spring Hill Suites Ontario Airport.
 Springhill Suites Ontario Airport is on the corner of Haven and Guasti; 0.6 miles from the Los Angeles Campus-Ontario, 0.4 miles from the Ontario Airport, and two miles from the East Ontario Metrolink station.
 Springhill Suites is a Marriott brand hotel offering key amenities for visiting students including free breakfast, free Wi-Fi, fitness center, pool and business center.
-Gateway Seminary has negotiated a corporate rate with Spring Hill Suites Ontario Airport for \$129 per night for up to two people in a king or double-queen suite.
-This rate includes a shuttle to and from the airport and complimentary Uber service within 5 miles of the hotel.
+Gateway Seminary has negotiated a corporate rate with Spring Hill Suites Ontario Airport for \$132 per night for up to two people in a king or double-queen suite.
+This rate includes a shuttle to and from the airport and complimentary Lyft service within 5 miles of the hotel.
 These amenities will save students the cost of breakfast and for many students who travel to the Los Angeles Campus-Ontario, it will eliminate the need for a rental car.